Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar: Discussion

 \subsubsection{FRBs}

 If we consider the $\gamma = -2.4\pm0.1$ obtained for the GC magnetar and apply it to some actively repeating FRBs, we can estimate the event rates at ALMA bands.
 In this case, we re-calculated the fluence threshold for ALMA assuming bursts of 1 ms duration (typical for FRBs), and obtain $\rm{F_{Band-1}}$ = 90 mJy ms \footnote{Using a maximum of 49 antennas of the same 12m size.}.
 We take FRB\,20121102A, whose reported rates at L-band are 122 events/hr \citep{li2, li} and 218$\pm$16 events/hr \citep{NovRain}.
-This leads to a rate between 1 and 3 events/hr, respectively.
-If on the contrary, we take the flatter value of $\gamma=-1.1$ reported for FRB\,20121102A at L-band in \cite{papermary}, we estimate instead between 10 and 32 events/hr.
-Noteworthy is that this rates consider observations at the peak activity of the source.
+This leads to a rate between 1 $\pm$ 1 and 3 $\pm$ 2 events/hr, respectively.
+If on the contrary, we take the flatter value of $\gamma=-1.1$ reported for FRB\,20121102A at L-band in \cite{papermary}, we estimate instead between 10 $\pm$ 3 and 32 $\pm$ 6 events/hr.
+It is noteworthy that these rates consider observations at the peak activity of the source.

-We highlight that PAM Band-1 could serve as a bridge to millimetre wavelengths, having profound implications in constraining the FRBs' progenitor source.
+We highlight that PAM Band 1 could serve as a bridge to millimetre wavelengths, which would have profound implications in constraining the FRBs' progenitor source.
 If detections are achieved, it will also be key to test the proposed frequency dependence of the activity window (chromaticity) of periodic FRBs.
 As discussed in \cite{surya}, the activity window seems to starts earlier and be narrower at higher frequencies.
-As shown in \href{fig:skyplot}{Fig. 4}, as of now, ALMA could potentially detect 19 repeating FRBs.
+As shown in \href{fig:skyplot}{Fig. 4}, currently ALMA could potentially detect 19 repeating FRBs.
 This number is expected to increase rapidly given the new surveying instruments in the southern hemisphere such as MeerKAT \citep{meerkat}.